skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

-Despite the fact that Melvin Conway wrote about this way back in 1967, and Brooks Mythical Man-Month was published in 1975, and other substantiating research over the intervening year bears out their conclusions - our organization still suffers from many of the problems that Conway describes.
+Despite the fact that Melvin Conway wrote about this way back in 1967, and Brooks Mythical Man-Month was published in 1975, and other substantiating research over the intervening year bears out their conclusions - our organisation still suffers from many of the problems that Conway describes.

 Small teams that release small amounts of code often suffer from the fewest problems relating to the size and complexity of the project that they are working on.